dult/gOut/README.md

 # gOut

-This a small effects functions that will make a page look like it glitching out.
+This a small effects functions that will make a page look like it's glitching out.

 Just add gOut.js and gOut.css to your page and run gOut.start().